Teefah03/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that reverses a string function that prints every other character of a string, starting with the first character function that prints half of a string
+function that reverses a string function that prints every other character of a string, starting with the first character function that prints half of a string function that prints n elements of an array of integers